Canon 1D Mark II vs Fujifilm X10

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the X10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the X10 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the X10 was followed by the Fujifilm X20.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1D Mark II vs Fujifilm X10